matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 are also valid inputs to use as reference, as they are essentially where humans already go for referencing the latest state of the infrastructure.

-Implementing this closed loop system introducted a side-effect: whathever system we use as reference for our automation instantly becomes a source-of-truth.
-Which means we can expect to see whathever is on the SoT to be the absolute truth about what's currently happening on the network.
+Implementing this closed loop system introducted a side-effect: whatever system we use as reference for our automation instantly becomes a source-of-truth.
+Which means we can expect to see whatever is on the SoT to be the absolute truth about what's currently happening on the network.
 Automation documents your network by simply existing.